Category Archives: Fiction

 Posted in Fiction | Leave a comment

 NOTE: If you haven’t been following this from the beginning, and if you want to know the full sequence of events, start with the introduction.
 Click on Archives on the right.
-Steve Strether stands outside his house holding his new … Continue reading
+Fred meets Diddlie on her driveway.
+She wears an … Continue reading

 Posted in Fiction | Leave a comment